 Protein intake is absolutely essential to building muscle mass.
 In order for muscle to grow, there must be a positive nitrogen balance.
 This means that we need to be building more than we are breaking down.
 As discussed above, testosterone is anabolic and will therefore thrive in a nutrition plan high in quality protein.

-When protein levels are too low, we risk falling into negative nitrogen balance.
-This leads to catabolism, or breakdown.
+When protein levels are too low, we risk falling into a negative nitrogen balance.
+This leads to catabolism or breakdown.
 Lower levels of protein will reduce anabolism which reduces exercise performance and recovery and, as a result, testosterone production.
 In order to maintain an anabolic environment needed to support testosterone growth, we must take in ample protein.

 Healthy sources of protein include lean poultry and meat, beans and legumes, and nuts.
 Of course, protein isn’t the only macronutrient to focus on for healthy eating, which is why working with a nutrition specialist who can help you master a balance is so widely recommended.
 We’ll discuss the other macronutrients, carbohydrates, and fats next.

 As most of us already know, determining the right level of carbohydrate intake for our bodies can be tricky.
 When it comes to this macronutrient, there are many factors to consider.